pepkit/geofetch/README.md

 `geofetch` is a command-line tool that downloads sequencing data and metadata from GEO and SRA and creates [standard PEPs](http://pepkit.github.io). `geofetch` is hosted at [pypi](https://pypi.org/project/geofetch/) and documentation is hosted at [geofetch.databio.org](http://geofetch.databio.org) (source in the [/docs](/docs) folder).

-You can convert the result of geofetch into `bam` files with the included `sraconvert` command.
+You can convert the result of geofetch into unmapped `bam` or `fastq` files with the included `sraconvert` command.